 According to data from the National Crime Victimization Survey, the total violent crime victimization rate declined 22% from 2019 to 2020.
 Additionally, the rate of property crime victimization declined for the second year in a row.
 (Source: Bureau of Justice Statistics, Criminal Victimization, 2020, October 2021).

 OJP’s Office for Victims of Crime (OVC) is committed to enhancing the Nation’s capacity to assist crime victims and to providing leadership in changing attitudes, policies, and practices to promote justice and healing for all victims of crime.
-OVC’s Vision 21 Initiative offers a comprehensive assessment of the crime victim assistance field and the Initiative’s Final Report discusses:
+Learn more and access resources below.